davideuez/dncs-lab/README.md

 # Vagrantfile

-This is an example extract from the Vagrantfile, that show how Vagrant create a new VM, based on our settings.
+This is an example extract from the Vagrantfile, that shows how Vagrant create a new VM, based on our settings.

 We modified 2 things:
 - at line 5 we change the path of the .sh file for every VM, linking the correct configuration file for every machine
-- at line 7 we increase the memory just for Host-c, because it is "hosting" the docker and need a bit more energy
+- at line 7 we increase the memory just for Host-c, because it is "hosting" the docker and need a bit more "energy"

 ```
 1   config.vm.define "host-c" do |hostc|